bidhya/SWORD_Dashboard/Running_Notes.md

 copy paste "data" folder to this repo
 edit .gitignore to remove "/data" and add ".DS_Store"
 Create a .gitignore inside the "data" folder to ignore nc files and html files.
 This keep an almost empty data folder
+Add .flake8 to ignore some python PEP warnings on vscode